Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/configuration/index.rst

 Priorities
 **********

-A project configueration performed in multiple steps with priorities.
+A project configuration performed in multiple steps with priorities.
 The list below explains the process but for the details specific to :ref:`tfm_cmake_configuration` or :ref:`Header_configuration` please check the corresponded document.